-If you are one of those ‘few’ who have happened to click this recipe, I would vehemently recommend you try this.
-Bitter Gourd, despite having lot of goodness and food value is a vegetable which does not elicit very pleasant response from most people.
+If you happen to be one of those ‘few’ who have have clicked the link to this recipe, I would vehemently recommend you try this.
+Bitter Gourd, despite having lot of goodness and food value is a vegetable which does not elicit a very pleasant response from most people, even adults.
 Most people would rather skip their meal than eat karela for a meal!!

 Peel the bitter gourd with a peeler and add two generous pinch of salt (to squeeze out its bitterness)

-Keep the peels (preferably in sun) rubbed with salt for 2-3 hours.
+Keep the peels (preferably in sun) rubbed with salt for 2-3 hours or covered over night on the kitchen counter

 Boil a glass of water in a pan and add the peels.
 Boil the peels for a minute and a half.